TKBK531/4000_Level_Notes/Computer Vision/ShortQuestions.md

 #### Challenges in selecting a clustering algorithm

+- **How to define a cluster?**
+    Clusters can be defined based on density, distance, or statistical similarity—choosing the wrong definition may lead to meaningless groupings.

+- **What features should be used?**
+    Irrelevant or highly correlated features can mislead clustering algorithms, so careful feature selection or dimensionality reduction is essential.

+- **Should the data be normalized?**
+    Differences in scale can distort distance measures; normalization is often required for algorithms like K-Means.

+- **Does the data contain any outliers?**
+    Outliers can heavily affect centroid-based methods, leading to inaccurate clusters.

+- **How do we define the pair-wise similarity?**
+    The choice of distance metric (e.g., Euclidean, cosine) significantly influences cluster formation and must align with the data type.

+- **How many clusters are present in the data?**
+    Most algorithms require this as input (e.g., K in K-Means), but the true number is often unknown and must be estimated.

+- **Which clustering method should be used?**
+    The choice depends on data shape, scale, and distribution—no one method fits all scenarios.

+- **Does the data have any clustering tendency?**
+    Some datasets may not contain any meaningful clusters; using clustering in such cases can lead to misleading results.

+- **Are the discovered clusters and partition valid?**
+    Cluster validation is non-trivial and often requires internal, external, or visual validation techniques to assess quality.

+---

 - **No Universal Best:** Optimal choice depends on data/problem.
 - **Optimal K (Number of Clusters):** Often unknown, hard to determine.
 - **Data Assumptions:** Algorithms assume specific cluster shapes, densities, or scales.